-Refugees in high-income countries (HICs) also face substantial barriers to accessing care.
-When a refugee arrives in a new country, efforts to connect them into stable care pathways in the health system are lacking.
+Refugees in HICs also face substantial barriers to accessing care.
+When a refugee arrives in a new country, efforts to connect them to stable care pathways in the health system are lacking.
 Many countries have legal restrictions on access to care for asylum seekers, limiting them only to emergency care.
-They also face significant financial barriers if the country does not guarantee them free health care.
+Consequently, refugees and asylum seekers face significant financial barriers if the host country does not guarantee them free health care.
 Additionally, they often receive culturally insensitive care or inadequate interpreter services.

 However, some countries are proactive and inclusive in their health care system, such as France, which gives its universal free health insurance to low-income irregular migrants and people seeking asylum.
 Orientation is offered in 23 languages.
 Another innovative program is the Together Against Tuberculosis project in Germany that pairs medical students with patients with tuberculosis to provide support through the directly observed therapy strategy.

 As refugees are generally viewed only as consumers of healthcare services, their ability to contribute to the health system is often undervalued or rarely recognized.
-Many refugees were working as physicians or other health care professionals previously, but due to extensive regulatory barriers and costs, are unable to work in the new setting/country where they live as a refugee.
+Many refugees were working as physicians or other health care professionals previously but, due to extensive regulatory barriers and costs, are unable to work in the new setting/country where they live as a refugee.
 They are particularly well equipped to help given their experience working in high-pressure, low-resource settings.
-For example, during the Ebola epidemic, refugee medics were key in providing care in the frontlines and limiting the spread of the epidemic.
+For example, during the Ebola epidemic, refugee medics were key in providing care in the frontlines and limiting the spread of the epidemic in Guinea, Liberia and Sierra Leone, among others.
 In the current COVID-19 crisis, Germany and the UK are in the process of fast-tracking applications from refugee medics, many of whom are physicians, and have each received hundreds of applications.
 A group of Syrian refugees in Switzerland set up a network of young, healthy volunteers to assist the elderly with grocery shopping and other necessary errands, while maintaining social distancing and proper hygiene practices.
 One of the volunteers said that her experience as a refugee makes her better equipped to respond to the pandemic: “We lived, and we are still living, a crisis as refugees.
 That makes us probably in a better position to understand that there is a crisis and how to help.”
 So far, the volunteer network has shopped for 200 elderly people in need.

-As the world grapples with COVID-19, the refugee population - which is historically marginalized and stigmatized - is both extremely vulnerable to the consequences of this health threat while also failing to capture the attention of policy makers.
+As the world grapples with COVID-19, the refugee population, which is historically marginalized and stigmatized, is both extremely vulnerable to the consequences of this health threat and neglected by policy makers.
 It is essential for governments to work with health authorities and experts on refugee health to include refugees in national preparedness plans to contain the spread of the virus while providing adequate protections for this vulnerable population.

-Lessons from refugee health will also be relevant for dealing with people who are homeless or marginally housed in the midst of this crisis.
-They are among our world’s most vulnerable people and are being left behind in the epidemic, which endangers their health and the health of the public at large.
+Lessons from refugee health will also be relevant for caring for individuals who are homeless or marginally housed in the midst of this crisis.
+They are also among our world’s most vulnerable people and are being left behind in the epidemic, which endangers their health and the health of the public at large.
 Particularly in the U.S., this is relevant to three vulnerable populations: asylum seekers at the U.S. border, people who are homeless, and people who are incarcerated.
-The U.S. has closed its border to asylum seekers and continues the forced return of people seeking safety to Mexico, endangering their health and the health of the populations with whom they interact.
-It is imperative that the U.S. makes a comprehensive plan on how to deal with migrants and asylum seekers in the pandemic, with the health and dignity of these people being a top priority.
+It must be noted that during 2020, the U.S. closed its border to asylum seekers and expelled people seeking safety to their home countries, endangering their health and the health of the populations with whom they interact.
+It is imperative that the U.S. makes a comprehensive plan to address the needs of migrants and asylum seekers in the pandemic, with the health and dignity of these people being a top priority.
 The U.S. also needs to make a plan on how to assist people who are homeless.
 While the CDC has issued guidelines specifically for homeless populations, these are difficult to implement.
 There are many innovative approaches being suggested, such as relocating homeless people to empty dorm housing.
-In terms of individuals who are incarcerated, many states have begun efforts to minimize their jail and prison populations to prevent the spread of the virus, however there has not been widespread policy on how to support these people after release.
+In terms of individuals who are incarcerated, many states have begun efforts to minimize their jail and prison populations to prevent the spread of the virus, however, there has not been widespread policy on how to support these people after release.
 Taken together, this case study underscores the utmost importance that policymakers develop and implement smart policies on housing, food security, employment, and access to health care for our world’s most vulnerable populations in the face of COVID-19.
-Though ignoring the most vulnerable is never just, these injustices are unveiled in the face of a pandemic that shows how interconnected we are.
+Although ignoring the most vulnerable is never just, these injustices are unveiled in the face of a pandemic that shows how interconnected we are.

-How can a food and water supply to refugee camps be guaranteed with the impending challenges to the global supply chain?
+- How can food and water supplies to refugee camps be guaranteed with the impending challenges to the global supply chain?

-What housing resources can be mobilized in high income countries to improve the health of people who are homeless?
+- What housing resources can be mobilized in HICs to improve the health of people who are homeless?

-How can treatment facilities be created to meet the needs of the population at the US-Mexico border?
+- How can treatment facilities be created or renovated to meet the needs of the population at the U.S.-Mexico border?